-At the #USBevX wine conference, an attendee to my session said “I’ve never heard social media explained the way you did.
+In February, I spoke at the #USBevX wine conference and received a great compliment from an attendee.
+She said “I’ve never heard social media explained the way you did.
 It makes so much more sense now!”

-The talk was called “How six brands target six different wine consumers” and wasn’t actually a social media specific presentation.
-It instead walked step by step how six brands target a specific wine consumer with ALL their communications – logo, packaging, website, social media, photos, text, emails, etc.
+The presentation, “How six brands target six different wine consumers,” wasn’t specifically about social media.
+Instead, it was a step by step view of how six brands target specific wine consumers with ALL their communications – logo, packaging, website, social media, photos, text, emails, etc.

 Most presenters at conferences or in the latest marketing news, talk about the latest trends or tips when it comes to social media.
-But what my attendee picked up in my presentation and what I often tell my clients – social media should not just be about your sales or events.
+But what my attendee picked up in my presentation is that social media should not just be about your sales or events.
+I remind my clients of this all the time.

 We often advise our clients that 8 out of 10 posts should be about engaging with your customer and about brand awareness.
 Only TWO posts should be “Buy our wine!” or “Attend our event.”